Definition: Courtesy of Wikipedia,

 By far, the most important advice I can give is to try and enjoy the Hackathon experience.

-When finished, you may not even have a functioning product, so enjoying the journey and what you’ve learnt will be the thing you take away from this.
+When finished, you may not even have a functioning product, so enjoying the journey and what you’ve learned will be the thing you take away from this.

 It was a code generator that produced some boilerplate code required for our internal processes to work, I’d have shared the code, but it’s within a private repo with sensitive information.
 We used Node and a few packages to build and populate the templates required.